 In accordance with the decree issued by the Baden-Württemberg Ministry of Social Affairs and Integration on regulations for visiting hospitals, nursing facilities and similar institutions (CoronaVO Besuchsregelungen), the following applies to visits in our clinic with immediate effect:

 - Please register your desired visit with us in advance.

 - Visitors must complete and sign the form "Registration for Visitors'.
 If one of the preliminary questions has been answered with "yes", the visit may not take place.

-- During your visit, the wearing of a face mask is mandatory.
+- During your entire visit, the wearing of an FFP2 mask is mandatory.

 - Hands must be disinfected before entering the clinic.